-Use numbers in this column for the Hunt Choice Number when submitting your Special Permit application
+Use numbers in this column for the Hunt Choice Number when submitting your Special Permit application For Deer Hunt Notes, please see page 38

 Special Hunt Application Required (Category): Antlerless Deer

 Who May Apply: Anyone possessing the required license/transport tag Hunt Choices Allowed: Up to 4 hunt choices may be selected for this categomay apply.
 You may only hunt with the hunting method in compliance ry.
 Use the 4-digit "Hunt Choice" number below to submit your application. with your tag.